Kanchan9540/Dev-tinder-frontned/README.md

 - Profile page
 - Get the feed and add the feed in the store.
 - Build the userCard on feed
+- Edit profile feature
+- Show Toast Message on Save of profile.
+- See all my connections
+-

 Body